Crash that injured 25 law enforcement recruits was ‘deliberate act,’ sheriff says; driver released from custody - NewsBreak

 The driver, Nicholas Joseph Gutierrez, 22, was originally arrested for “attempted murder of a peace officer.”
 However, the sheriff’s department said he was released from custody Thursday evening under California penal code 849(B)(1) , due to insufficient grounds to file charges.

 “Due to the extreme complexity of the investigation, which includes ongoing interviews, video surveillance review, and additional evidence needed to be analyzed, homicide investigators have released Mr. Gutierrez from the Sheriff’s Department custody today at approximately 9:55 p.m.,” authorities said in an updated news release Thursday.
-“Homicide investigators, along with California Highway Patrol investigators, will continue to pursue all evidence relevant to this matter until a thorough investigation is complete.”Video shows chaos after wrong-way driver plows into law enforcement recruits
+“Homicide investigators, along with California Highway Patrol investigators, will continue to pursue all evidence relevant to this matter until a thorough investigation is complete.”Oklahoma man arrested for girlfriend’s murder

 Gutierrez had marijuana in the SUV and may have been intoxicated at the time of the South Whittier crash, although he passed a field sobriety test, sources told the Los Angeles Times .